ConservationInternational/trends.earth/docs/source/for_developers/development.rst

-.. note:: There is another folder, ``docs\\source\\static``, that is used to hold resources temporarily while running the scripts that build the Trends.Earth documenation.
-You may have images listed under that folder if you have ever built the documenation on that machine. **This folder should never be used to add new resources** - new resources should always go under ``docs\\resources\\en`` or, for translated images, the appropriate language-specific folder under ``docs\\resources``.
+.. note:: There is another folder, ``docs\\source\\static``, that is used to hold resources temporarily while running the scripts that build the Trends.Earth documentation.
+You may have images listed under that folder if you have ever built the documentation on that machine. **This folder should never be used to add new resources** - new resources should always go under ``docs\\resources\\en`` or, for translated images, the appropriate language-specific folder under ``docs\\resources``.